-On 30 June 2009, the Company agreed to issue a \$2,000,000 loan to its 40% joint venture partner of the Copernicus Project, Thundelarra Exploration Limited.
+On 30 June 2009 the Company agreed to issue a \$2,000,000 loan to its 40% joint venture partner of the Copernicus Project, Thundelarra Exploration Limited.
 The loan related to the deferral of the December 2008 and February 2009 Copernicus JV cash call contributions each to the value of \$1,000,000.
 Interest was accrued on the outstanding cash calls from the period that they became due until 30 June 2009.
 Interest was charged at 6.45% for the December 2008 cash call and 6.22% for the February 2009 cash call.
 These rates were calculated based on the average of the 60 day BBSW rate for the period that interest was accrued.
-The loan was interest free from 1 July 2009 until settlement in full on, or by 30 June 2012.
+The loan is interest free from 1 July 2009 until settlement is made in full on or by 30 June 2012.
 The loan agreement and interest free period was made conditional upon Thundelarra Exploration Limited either satisfying or waiving the conditions precedent to the East Kimberley JV Agreement.

-During the financial year, Thundelarra Exploration Limited elected not to pay back the \$2,000,000 loan (plus accrured interest) which was due on 30 June 2012, thereby diluting its relevant interest in the Copernicus Joint Venture from 40% to \sim 22%.
+During the year Thundelarra Exploration Limited elected not to contribute its cash call share of future expenditures and the settlement of the \$2,000,000 loan (plus accrured interest) which was due on 30 June 2012, thereby diluting its relevant interest in equity in the Copernicus Joint Venture from 40% to ~22%.
 As a result, \$1,869,000 was written-off to the consolidated income statement.